NimayDesai/NimayDesai/README.md

 ## About Me

-High School Student currently in the IB DP programme
+High School Student currently in the IB Diploma Programme

 ⚙️ Currently learning Machine Learning and solving LeetCode problems, while working on teaching code to other students with my own club, CodeLink creating a school wide mental health app